 There Will Be Denial

-The companies that will suffer the most from advancements in AI are those who bury their heads in the proverbial sand, pretending that it will never replace those very processes where breakthroughs are already taking form.
+The companies that will suffer the most from advancements in AI are those who bury their heads in the proverbial sand, pretending that AI will never replace those very processes where breakthroughs are already taking form.

 Companies that ignore change will likely close their doors, leaving greater market share to content marketers who embrace change and match it to the strengths of their team.
+Those that implement AI in smart, human-driven ways can take advantage of the tech without losing trust from consumers who want to remain in control of their decision-making.

 The Best Will Be in Greater Demand